Driven-Dissipative Dynamics of Measurement-Induced State Transitions: Introduction

 \section{Introduction}

-Superconducting circuits have been established as one of the leading platforms for quantum computing hardware~\cite{Krantz2019,Kjaergaard2020}, where microwave resonators enable high-fidelity control and readout of artificial atoms in the circuit quantum electrodynamics architecture~\cite{Blais2021}.
-In particular, quantum nondemolition (QND) measurement of superconducting qubits can be implemented via dispersive readout, where the qubit induces a state-dependent frequency shift on a coupled microwave resonator, enabling high-fidelity state inference without directly perturbing the qubit~\cite{Blais2004,Wallraff2005}.
-While increasing the drive strength generally improves readout contrast through increased resonator photon number, various experiments have observed leakage into noncomputational qubit states under strong driving~\cite{Sank2016,Lescanne2019,Bista2025,Wang2025,Fechant2025}, indicating a breakdown of the dispersive regime and the associated QND behavior.
-This phenomenon is commonly termed measurement-induced state transition (MIST)~\cite{Sank2016,Khezri2023,Nesterov2024,Singh2025}, or qubit ionization~\cite{Shillito2022,Dumas2024,Nojiri2024,Wang2025}.
+Superconducting circuits have been established as one of the leading platforms for quantum computing hardware~\cite{Krantz2019,Kjaergaard2020}, where microwave resonators enable control and readout of artificial atoms in the circuit quantum electrodynamics architecture~\cite{Blais2021}.
+In particular, quantum nondemolition (QND) measurement of superconducting qubits can be implemented via dispersive readout, where the qubit induces a state-dependent frequency shift on a coupled microwave resonator, allowing state inference without directly perturbing the qubit~\cite{Blais2004,Wallraff2005,Walter2017}.
+While increasing the drive strength generally improves readout contrast through increased resonator photon number, leakage into noncomputational qubit states under strong driving has been observed in both transmon and fluxonium superconducting-qubit platforms~\cite{Sank2016,Lescanne2019,Khezri2023,Bista2026,Wang2026,Fechant2025,Connolly2025,Zobrist2026,Dai2026}.
+This phenomenon, commonly termed measurement-induced state transition (MIST)~\cite{Sank2016,Khezri2023,Nesterov2024,Singh2025,Chapple2026,Zobrist2026} or qubit ionization~\cite{Shillito2022,Dumas2024,Nojiri2024,Wang2026}, signals a breakdown of the dispersive regime and the associated QND behavior.

 Multi-photon resonances between computational and higher excited qubit states have been identified as the primary mechanism behind such transitions~\cite{Sank2016}.
 These processes were recently captured by full quantum models that treat the exact qubit spectrum and the driven bosonic resonator beyond the dispersive approximation~\cite{Dumas2024}.
 However, simulating such models remains computationally demanding due to the large Hilbert space of the coupled nonlinear multilevel qubit-resonator system and the explicit time dependence of the drive.
-Moreover, numerical simulations alone offer limited physical insight into the mechanisms underlying these transitions.
+Moreover, although numerical simulations can capture the transition behavior quantitatively, they provide limited insight into the physical origin of the transition, making it difficult to identify the dominant mechanisms and the parameters that control its onset and dynamics.